Sign In / Sign Out

 Constructed a path to increased sustainability for the DNASU Sequencing Core Facility.

-Alumni Consultants will experience Colombia through unique interactions with Thunderbird faculty and other alumni, and by working through the SMEs’ growth challenges.
+Alumni Consultants experience their host country through unique interactions with Thunderbird faculty and other alumni, and by working through the SMEs’ growth challenges.
 Challenges may be related to subjects such as marketing & sales strategy, organizational structure, operations, or strategic initiatives.
 Consultants will be immersed in client organizations—focused on discovery, analysis and feedback around their clients’ defined business challenges—as well as the local business and cultural climate.